kbase/project_guides/Setting_up_Travis_CI_and_Coveralls.md

 make test
 ```

-Your .travis.yml file, however, is very configurable.
+Your .travis.yml file is very configurable.
 In general, you'll probably use something similar to below - this is taken from the [Narrative Method Specs](https://github.com/kbase/narrative_method_specs) store.
-That store has a small script that just validates the format of each spec file.
+That store has a small script invoked from a Makefile that validates the format of each spec file.

 ```
 language: perl